FrozenVoid/Philosophy-DB/Methods/Magic/Devices/Rings/readme.txt

 A magic ring is an object that alters energy flow in the finger its worn on.
-Any ring has magic potential, though most are unused in its capacity or even have harmful effects as element balance is altered.
+Any ring has magic potential, though most are unused in its capacity or even have harmful effects as element balance is altered("Ring wearing its wearer").
 Each finger/toe is an elemental channel feeding the ring.
 A ringed hand in a mudra has substantially different effect from a naked hand(which is assummed as basis):